openmc-dev/openmc/docs/source/usersguide/input.rst

       parallelepiped and the last three of which specify the upper-right corner.
 Source sites are sampled uniformly through that parallelepiped.

+      To filter a "box" spatial distribution by fissionable material, specify "fission" tag instead of "box".
+The ``parameters`` should be given as six real numbers, the first three of which specify the lower-left corner of a parallelepiped and the last three of which specify the upper-right corner.
+Source sites are sampled uniformly through that parallelepiped.

       For a "point" spatial distribution, ``parameters`` should be given as three real numbers which specify the (x,y,z) location of an isotropic point source